 Standard spark plugs made of nickel alloy are less expensive than premium spark plugs which are made of iridium or platinum.
-It has been said that premium spark plugs may help fuel economy; be sure to check with your mechanic if this upgrade would be appropriate for your car.

 Can You Replace Spark Plugs Yourself?

 For the long term health of your car’s engine, follow the manufacturer’s recommended maintenance schedule.
-If the manufacturer recommends replacing spark plugs at a certain mileage, be sure to schedule an appointment with a trusted mechanic to replace them (or do it yourself).

 While bad spark plugs can cause a variety of alarming problems, they are often fairly easy to diagnose and replace yourself.
 Use your owner’s manual and careful research to figure out the process for your car, or have a mechanic check it out.
 Fix the issue so your engine stays as healthy as possible and you save money in fuel and engine maintenance long-term.